sap-tutorials/developer-advocates/tutorials/devtoberfest2026-fun-week2-equation/devtoberfest2026-fun-week2-equation.md

 * a = the year SAP was founded
 * b = decimal ASCII code for the currency symbol for US dollar
 * c = Get the clue from the Dubugging video in the [Expert sessions: CAP Node.js playlist](https://www.youtube.com/playlist?list=PL6RpkC85SLQDxW_6INTtprrvZ3WiXT8u5).
-JUst listen to DJ.
+Just listen to DJ.
 * d = Second name of SAP's ERP product for small and medium-sized enterprises, developed by a company founded by the father of former SAP CTO Shai Agassi
 * e = transaction code (numeric part only) of ABAP Editor
 * f = official technical version number for SAP NetWeaver 2004s